 Ara has processes to deal with learners who formally enrol here but do not "engage" with their studies.
-That is, if you do not attend and/or participate and/or submit assignments and/or sit assessments or only attend briefly or spasmodically and/or do not engage significantly.
+That is, if you do not attend and/or participate and/or submit assignments and/or sit assessments or only attend briefly or infrequently and/or do not engage significantly with learning materials on Moodle.